quattor/quattor.github.com/_initial_installation/uefi-support.md

 # {{ page.title }}

 Quattor 17.3 introduced UEFI support in AII.
-It is based on using the Grub2 EFI loader instead of PXELINUX/SYSLINUX.
+It is based on using the Grub2 EFI loader instead of PXELINUX or SYSLINUX.
 This page describes how to enable it, when you have an AII working configuration for legacy BIOS.